 The application of resin to an existing concrete or tarmacadam driveway is possible as long as the surface is suitable.

 An existing concrete surface must have drainage in place, which can either be to bedding or with existing channel drainage into a soakaway, for example.
 The surface must have all cracks filled in and for any larger cracks Epoxy based Everbuild can be used.
 Likewise, with tarmacadam all cracks must be repaired using a cold lay pothole repair kit.

 With minimal remedial action, preparation costs are minimal.
 There’s no need for groundworks, including laying a new sub base and installing drainage.
 All that’s left is the cost of the resin, (and there are differences with resin), type of stone and labour.

-Do not pay more than £50 per square metre if having an overlay.
+Do not pay more than £80 per square metre if having an overlay.
 But also beware of any company/installer charging substantially less.
-As with all buying decisions relating to driveway surfacing ensure the company is professional and has a checkable portfolio of work you can view.
-This must include resin installations that have been installed some years ago.
+As with all buying decisions relating to driveway surfacing ensure the company is professional and using the best resin products.

 The disposal of excavated material (waste) from driveways is becoming a big issue.
 Whilst organic matter (trees, soil and bushes) can be disposed of easily, other materials such as tarmacadam (asphalt) and concrete (including old blocks and slabs) require extra energy demands for recycling and in the case of tar coated tarmacadam – this is simply not recyclable.

 IMPORTANT NOTE: The disposal of any waste material from a driveway should be taken away by a licensed waste carrier.
 Concrete and tarmacadam are classified as demolition waste and the waste carrier you/your driveway company/installer use should hold an ‘Upper Tier’ licence.
 All homeowners are responsible for the suitable disposal of waste from their property.